sturob/tmux-teleport/README.md

 There are three ways to move windows:

-1. cut and paste. ctrl-x cuts, ctrl-p pastes.
+1. Cut and paste. ctrl-x cuts, ctrl-p pastes.

-2. teleport. this is for when you are working in a window (let's call it your home window) and realize it should be in a different session. select the window you want to move your home window next to and hit ctrl-t.
+2. Teleport.
+This is for when you are working in a window (the current window) and realize it should be in a different session.
+Select the target window you want to move your current window next to and hit ctrl-t.

-3. grab. there's a window somewhere else that should be in your current session. select it and hit ctrl-g
+3. Grab.
+Say there's a window elsewhere that should be next to your current window.
+Select it and hit ctrl-g.

 ### Extras